tomjoht/tomjoht.github.io/_posts/2019/4/2019-04-22-first-look-at-doc360-bridging-support-and-tech-pubs-tools.md

 Each of these documentation websites can be consolidated into a larger doc portal.

-For more, see <a rel="nofollow" href="https://docs.document360.io/docs/landing-page-customization">Landing Page Customization</a>.
+For more, see <a href="https://docs.document360.io/docs/landing-page-customization">Landing Page Customization</a>.

 ### Sidebar navigation